linksmart/border-gateway/paper/paper.md

 # Acknowledgements

-The original prototype of Border Gateway was developed in a master thesis by Mohammad Alhareeqi advised by Raphael Ahrens, José Ángel Carvajal Soto and Farshid Tavakolizadeh.
+The original prototype of the Border Gateway was developed in a master thesis by Mohammad Alhareeqi advised by Raphael Ahrens, José Ángel Carvajal Soto and Farshid Tavakolizadeh.

 # References